anjopater/binary-tree-RPS/README.md

 Will return the winner = `["R"]`

 ## usage
-1. Copy the code in [ES6 Console](https://es6console.com/) and run it.
+1. Copy the code of the file `binary-rps-tournament.js` in [ES6 Console](https://es6console.com/) and run it.
 2. Or Choose your V8 engine prefered.